-- 3. Students receiving a D+, D or D-, and therefore receiving half credit, in a sequential course must make up the remaining half credit prior to the opening of the succeeding school year in order for the student to enroll in the next course in the sequence. - 4.
+- B. Repeat the course during the regular school year.
+The student must receive a D or higher in the same course to receive full credit for the course. - 3.
 A student may earn a maximum of 5 credits for a 5 credit course, 6 credits for a 6 credit course and 2.5 credits for a 2.5 credit course.
-Note: Students who have not earned sufficient credit for upperclass standing may not be advanced to the next grade.
+Note: Students who have not earned sufficient credit for upper-classman standing may not be advanced to the next grade.

-Permission is sometimes granted for tutorial study during the summer months.
-The name and qualifications of the tutor should be submitted to the Principal and appropriate Department Head on the form provided.
-Prior approval must be obtained from the administration.
 Certain departments may require that students attending summer school or receiving summer tutoring take an exam upon completion of summer work before allowing the student to enroll in the next course in the subject area sequence.